The Blacklist season 1: Reception

 The first season of The Blacklist received strong reviews from television critics.
-The Blacklist has a Metacritic score of 74 out of 100 based on reviews from 31 critics.
-The review aggregator website Rotten Tomatoes reports an 85% approval rating based on 52 reviews, with an average score of 7.18/10.
+On Metacritic, the season has a score of 74 out of 100 based on reviews from 32 critics, indicating "generally favorable" reviews.
+The review aggregator website Rotten Tomatoes reports an 82% approval score based on 57 reviews, with an average rating of 7.2/10.
 The consensus reads: "James Spader is riveting as a criminal-turned-informant, and his presence goes a long way toward making this twisty but occasionally implausible crime procedural compelling".

 David Wiegand of the San Francisco Chronicle said about the pilot: "You think you know this situation and how it will turn out, but there are surprising, yet entirely credible, twists throughout Monday's episode".
 Robert Bianco of USA Today said: "The Blacklist is a solid weekly crime show built around a genuine TV star.
 That's the kind of series the networks have to be able to pull off to survive.
 And with Spader in command, odds are NBC will".
 Tim Goodman of The Hollywood Reporter praised both Spader's performance and the procedural elements of the show: "There's an overarching element to the premise as well that makes it intriguing without making it overly complicated".